Biofeedback Technology for Pelvic Floor

 Biofeedback is administered with your clothes on.
-Most often, patients are able to insert their own sensor in the restroom prior to the session.
+Most often, patients are able to insert their own sensor prior to the session.
 If perianal sensors are preferred, the therapist (or parents of children) will need to assist in placement.

 Is it painful?